 Nail growth and other nail characteristics partly depend on your inherited genes.
 Other factors include your age and health status.

 This small sliver of skin at the base of your nail protects the new nail from germs as it grows through your skin.
 You shouldn’t cut your cuticles.
-Doing so removes the important barrier that helps prevent infection.
+Doing so removes the important barrier that

 Primates, including humans, have nails instead of claws as well as opposable thumbs.
 This gives humans more agile hands that allow us to grasp things better than other mammals.